-September is even better than New Year’s Eve for resolutions and changes in our lives.
-Summer holidays are officially over.
-Kids will soon be back to school, adults are back to everyday life and work.
+Summer holidays will soon officially be over. kids will back to school, adults back to everyday life and work.
 You may have taken some time to step back during your vacation and think about how you could improve your daily life in Hong Kong.
-If you want to succeed, you’ll need the support of your family and the involvement of your domestic helper.
+If you want to succeed, you'll need the support of your family and the involvement of your domestic helper.
 When it comes to her duties, take some time to explain to her what your targets and expectations are.
 Let her make suggestions: her practical experience may be valuable.
-If you’ve just hired a new helper, here is some advice to welcome a domestic helper.
+If you've just hired a new helper, here is some advice to welcome a domestic helper.

 IF THIS SEPTEMBER MEANS NEW SCHOOL YEAR